ajmontag/AdventuresInFaerun/README.md

 # AdventuresInFaerun

-This repository stores personal information regarding my adventures in Faerûn.
+This repository stores personal information regarding my adventures in Faerûn, based on Dungeons and Dragons 5e.

 This content is intended for a mature audience.